 These God-rejectors then devolve even lower into the gutter.
 They worship images of “birds and four-footed animals and crawling creatures.”
 This is exactly the foul dregs into which the Egyptian dynasty had sunk.
 This is exactly the spiritual darkness in which the Babylonian kingdom had been submerged.
 This is exactly where the Assyrian kingdom had fallen.
 This is where Abraham was in Ur of the Chaldees, as a moon-worshipper, when God called him.
 Rather than worshipping the Creator, Abraham was worshipping the creation that God had made.
 How blind can blind be?
 How foolish can foolish be?

 The Downward Spiral

-The human race has started at a point of the knowledge of God, and then rejected the knowledge of God, and then exchanged the knowledge of God for their own handmade idols, and God has then given the human race over to its own degrading passions.
-It is the ultimate slippery slope.
-It starts with monotheism, the recognition that there is only one God.
-In this devolving, man begins to create his own gods and moves into polytheism, the creation of other gods according to man's vain imaginations.
+The human race has started at the high point of receiving the knowledge of God, but then adamantly rejected it.
+They then exchanged the knowledge of God for their own hand-made idols.
+Consequently, God has given this segment of the human race over to its own degrading passions.
+This slippery slope starts with monotheism, the recognition that there is only one God.
+But it devolves into man creating his own gods.
+This leads into polytheism, the creation of other gods according to man's own vain imaginations.

-Give Thanks to the True God
+Give Thanks to God

 Second, we must be giving thanks to God in everything.
 If unbelievers withhold the giving of thanks to God, we must be those who give Him thanks for what He has down for us and what He is to us.
 Worshipers cannot be complainers.
 We cannot be whiners or grumblers.
 We must be those who are continually giving thanks to our God.
 Even on our deathbed, we should have an anthem of thanksgiving arising from our lips.
 We must give thanks to God for small things, for big things, for His provision for us, for His protection, for His care, for His providence in our lives, for His Son, for grace, for salvation.
 Let us rise up and give Him thanks.